 - Be collaborative, use comments and reviewer roles to encourage input and feedback

-- Create confidence and capability by encouraging new authors to start with a Learning Accelerator blueprint.
+- Create confidence and capability by encouraging new authors to start with a Learning Accelerator template.
 It helps them to understand the process, and supports them in best practices too.

 - Ensure you have a Brand Style already set up